Cham0i/AD-creation-Azure/README.md

   Time to install Active Directory services

-  Login to DC and install Active Directory Services Promote to DC and name the domain
+  Login to DC and install Active Directory Services

+  Promote to DC and name the domain.com its common that the pc will restart and kick you from RDP

  Restart and re log in with domain.com/admin

  Create an admin